Lifting coarse homotopies: Group actions

 \begin{Definition} Let $G$ be a group acting on a metric space $X$.
 We say that $G$ acts \textbf{uniformly coarsely discontinuously} if for every $R > 0$, there is a bounded set $K$ such that if $x \notin \cup_{g \in G} g(K)$ and $g$ is not the identity, then $d(x, g \cdot x) > R$. \end{Definition}

+One large class of examples of uniformly coarsely discontinuous actions is actions on metric cones induced by a geometric action on the underlying space (see Definition \ref{conedef} for a definition and Lemma \ref{discon} for the proof of this fact).
 Note that the term ``uniformly coarsely discontinuously'' is based on (but different from) the definition of ``coarsely discontinuously'' in \cite{WeighillHigginbotham}, which is more suited to the study of warped spaces than orbit spaces.

 \begin{Lemma} Let $G$ be a group acting on a metric space $X$ by isometries.
 Let $X/G$ be the orbit space and $q: X \to X/G$ the natural quotient map.
 Suppose further that the action of $G$ is uniformly coarsely discontinuous.
 Then $q$ has scattered fibres. \end{Lemma} \begin{proof} This is obvious from the definition, once one notices that $q^{-1}(q(K)) = \cup_{g \in G} g(K)$. \end{proof}